 - Extremely smooth interface.

-- Photos uploaded with a single click.
-Literally!
+- Photos are uploaded with a single click.
+Literally.

-If you happen to have an Android phone, you’re most likely already using Google Photos.
-There’s a lot to gain from using Google Photos.
-It will automatically sync with your other Google accounts, hence saving you a bunch of time when you have to access or share your content.
+It will automatically sync with your other Google accounts, saving you a lot of time when you have to access or share your content.

-This platform is brilliant when it comes to organizing your images – by date, location or even the people in the images!
-Fascinatingly enough – the more you upload, the more Google Photos learns about your habits, and eventually sort your content automatically.
+This platform is brilliant when it comes to organizing your images – by date, location, or even the people in the images.

-- Max free image storage: 15 GB to use across Google Drive, Gmail and Google Photos.
+- Max free image storage: 15 GB across Google Drive, Gmail, and Google Photos.

 - Comes with an editing tool.